 Installing air ducts is a big process that requires the advice and assistance of professional HVAC technicians.
 In the past, our technicians have had to deal with broken, damaged or incorrectly installed air ducts as a result of homeowners trying to DIY this difficult procedure.
 Incorrectly installed ductwork is both dangerous and costly, as your HVAC will have to work harder to produce the quality of air you expect.
 Hiring a technician to redo your ductwork after someone has tried to do it themselves is also an unnecessary cost, and sometimes takes longer than the original installation would have.

 The moral of the story when it comes to duct installation is to never try it yourself.
-But, if you hire one of Art Plumbing, AC & Electric’s technicians to do the job for you, you’ll have as much cool air as you want in no time.
+But, if you hire one of Art Plumbing, Air Conditioning & Electric’s technicians to do the job for you, you’ll have as much cool air as you want in no time.
 The installation process itself varies from home to home, primarily because houses are sized so differently.
 A large house with many different rooms will require extensive ductwork, whereas installing duct work in a small house with just a few rooms won’t take as long.

 One of the most important things our technicians work on is sealing and insulating your new ductwork.
 Leaky ducts cost homeowners thousands of dollars every year, which is why our technicians make sure that newly installed ducts are properly sealed.